TIERS/multi-modal-loam/README.md

 # MMLOAM : Robust Multi-Modal Multi-LiDAR-Inertial Odometry and Mapping for Indoor Environments

 This is the repository for the code implementation, results, and dataset of the paper titled "Robust Multi-Modal Multi-LiDAR-Inertial Odometry and Mapping for Indoor Environments", which is currently under review for IROS 2023.
-Our team is currently organizing the code and we plan to make it open source on May 1st.
 The current version of the paper can be accessed at [here](./doc/multi_modal_loam.pdf).

 # Introduction